-After I fixed the ripped sides, and sealed the seam with glue that whole area got a little darker (because of the glue), so I decided to cover the front part of the boots (my plan was to cover the whole boot, but then I liked them just like this) So if you have a stain thats bugging you, or just want to add some color to your Uggs, this can help you accomplish that =]
+After I fixed the ripped sides and sealed the seam with glue that the whole area got a little darker (because of the glue), so I decided to cover the front part of the boots (my plan was to cover the whole boot, but then I liked them just like this) So if you have a stain that's bugging you, or just want to add some color to your Uggs, this can help you accomplish that =]

 HowJoyful blog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed for sites to earn advertising fees by linking to Amazon products.
 The prices are the same to you, but I will receive a small commission that supports my blog if you use my links.
 For more information, see my full disclosure page.